Silver King (wrestler)

 González worked for the Universal Wrestling Association (UWA), Consejo Mundial de Lucha Libre (CMLL), Lucha Libre AAA World Wide (AAA), World Championship Wrestling (WCW), All Japan Pro Wrestling (AJPW), New Japan Pro-Wrestling (NJPW) and various smaller federations all over the world.
 González also starred as the villain "Ramses" in the movie Nacho Libre, starring Jack Black.
-In June 2010, González began using the ring name Silver Cain/Silver Kain when wrestling in Mexico City as a way to be able to officially be allowed to wear his mask again.
+In June 2010, González began using the ring name Silver Cain (also spelled as Silver Kain) when wrestling in Mexico City as a way to be able to officially be allowed to wear his mask again.

 In 2020, he was posthumously inducted into the AAA Hall of Fame.

 Personal life

 César Cuauhtémoc González Barrón was born on 9 January 1968, son of Magdalena Barrón and her husband Manuel González Rivera, better known by his luchador name, Dr. Wagner.
 César had two older brothers, Óscar and Juan Manuel, and a younger sister, Mayra.
 Sometime during late 1980s or early 1990s, César González married Xóchitl Guadalupe Hamada Villarreal, who is also a professional wrestler under the name Xóchitl Hamada.

 In 2012, César González introduced a wrestler under the name "Silver King Jr.", a masked wrestler who was advertised as the son of González, but would later reveal that the first person to use the name Silver King Jr. was not his son, disassociating himself from the "fake" son.
 A second wrestler used the name Silver King Jr. in 2014 and 2015 until he was unmasked in a match on 11 October 2015, where he gave the name Felipe Garcia González.
 César González later introduced "El Hijo de Silver King" ("The Son of Silver King"), believed to be his real son, not a storyline.
-César González was the uncle of El Hijo de Dr. Wagner Jr. and El Galeno del Mal, sons of his older brother Juan Manuel, as well as the former brother-in-law of Rossy Moreno and the Moreno wrestling family until Juan Manuel and Moreno divorced.
+César González was the uncle of El Hijo de Dr. Wagner Jr. and Galeno del Mal, sons of his older brother Juan Manuel, as well as the former brother-in-law of Rossy Moreno and the Moreno wrestling family until Juan Manuel and Moreno divorced.

 Professional wrestling career

-Early Career (1985–1990)
+Early career (1985–1990)

 Both César González and his brother Juan Manuel began wrestling at an early age.
 César made his debut in November 1985 and initially used the name El Invasor (Spanish for "the Invader").
 Within a year of his debut, he changed his name and started working as the Luchador Emmascadero (masked wrestler) Silver King.
 Silver King started working for the Universal Wrestling Association (UWA) in the lower matches on the cards.
 On 12 November 1987, Silver King wrestled in a Lucha de Apuestas (a "Bet" Match) where he put his mask on the line against El Hijo del Santo's mask.
-When Silver King lost he was forced to unmask and in lucha tradition reveal his true name, it was here that it was first revealed that Silver King was one of Dr. Wagner's sons.
+When Silver King lost he was forced to unmask and in lucha tradition reveal his true name; it was here that it was first revealed that Silver King was one of Dr. Wagner's sons.